What is diabetes?

 What is insulin?

-Insulin is a hormone made by the pancreas that helps unlock cells and let sugar in to provide energy.
-Diabetes occurs when your body does not make enough insulin, makes no insulin at all, or doesn’t respond to insulin properly.
-As a result, sugar stays in the bloodstream, which over time can lead to several serious health issues.
+Insulin is a hormone made by the pancreas that helps unlock cells and lets sugar in to provide energy.
+Diabetes occurs when your body does not make enough insulin, makes no insulin at all, or doesn't respond to it properly.
+As a result, sugar stays in the bloodstream, which over time can lead to serveral serious health issues.

 • Glucose-responsive insulins